dojoengine/book/docs/pages/tutorial/onchain-chess/1-action.md

     }
 ```

-2. Bring in required imports into the contract like this :
+2. Bring in required imports into the contract like this:

 ```rust
     #[dojo::contract]